The Nuc Beehive

 The installation of a bee nuc into a larger hive is a bit different than package bees.
 Package bees are a bit disoriented and have no hive to protect.

-Bee nucs feel differently about the matter.
+The members of a honey bee nucleus colony feel differently about the matter.
 This regular “mini-sized” colony has resources and baby bees to protect.

 It is a good idea to wear your beekeeping protective gear and light your smoker.

 But, due to the use of fewer frames they are only about half the width.
 The number of frames 3 or 5 also determines the size of the box.
-The normal sized frames can be placed directly in a standard hive.

 Some beekeepers even use 2 deep nuc boxes stacked on top of each other as the colony grows.
 And of course, you can buy nuc sized equipment in shallow and medium sizes as well.